feather-design-system/feather-design-system/docs/Components/Radio/README.md

 ## Design

-The Radio button design has been kept minimal, while the animation during interaction provides another level of visual interest.
-As the Radio button is selected, the inner-circle grows from the center and the radio button may inherit the product color.
-Radio buttons are closely aligned with Google’s Material Design standards.
+The Radio button design has been kept minimal – understanding that the component will likely be used in a form with other components.
+The animation, however, has been built-in the add visual interest and to more importantly convey important feedback to the user.

 ## Example

 <Radio-Examples />

+## Usage

+Radio buttons enable a user to make a single selection among a group of options.
+When using a Radio, it’s recommended to list options in a logical order (alphabetically, numerically, etc.) and include at least 2 or more options.
+By default, it’s recommended to have no Radio selected unless there is a most likely or recommended selection.

 ## Radio